googleapis/google-cloud-python/packages/google-cloud-documentai-toolbox/README.rst

 In order to use this library, you first need to go through the following steps:

-Enabling Document AI may not be technically required to use this library, unless ProcessDocument is inteded to be used.
+Enabling Document AI may not be technically required to use this library, unless ``ProcessDocument()`` is intended to be used.
-But you must enable the Storage API to access GCS buckets that contains the output of BatchProcessDocument.
+But you must enable the Storage API to access GCS buckets that contains the output of ``BatchProcessDocument()``.
+You will need to enable the BigQuery API if you intend to use the BigQuery features.

 1. `Select or create a Cloud Platform project.`_
 2. `Enable billing for your project.`_
 3. `Enable the Storage API.`_
 4. `Enable the Document AI API.`_
+5. `Enable the BigQuery API.`_
-5. `Setup Authentication.`_
+6. `Setup Authentication.`_

 .. _Select or create a Cloud Platform project.: https://console.cloud.google.com/project
 .. _Enable billing for your project.: https://cloud.google.com/billing/docs/how-to/modify-project#enable_billing_for_a_project
 .. _Enable the Storage API.:  https://cloud.google.com/storage/docs
 .. _Enable the Document AI API.:  https://cloud.google.com/document-ai/docs
+.. _Enable the BigQuery API.:  https://cloud.google.com/bigquery/docs
 .. _Setup Authentication.: https://googleapis.dev/python/google-api-core/latest/auth.html

 Installation